But it’s not only at early design stages where VR is beneficial.

 “By taking stakeholders and students through the VR, we’ve been able to share the vision and the thinking behind it.
 This creates trust and increases understanding.
 VR is helping us bring everyone on board,” Peter says.

-Having used VR throughout the design journey to test signage, digital and product displays, Spark decided to add VR to their staff onboarding programme for their new flagship store at Westfield Newmarket.
+Having used VR throughout the design journey to test signage and digital and product displays, Spark decided to add VR to their staff onboarding programme for their new flagship store at Westfield Newmarket.

 Training is fundamental in retail, particularly in a store with design features that are new to staff.
 Spark wanted to ensure their teams were familiar with the new flagship model so they could be fully focussed on providing an excellent experience, taking advantage of all customer-centric features.